American Family Field: History

-The design team was appointed after a design competition in the mid-1990s.
-The architectural concept for the stadium was developed by the Los Angeles-based sports and entertainment team NBBJ, who worked closely with a Los Angeles-based team of engineers Arup, who were responsible for all stages of the structural and building services engineering design for the stadium, with the exception of the mechanical mechanisms that move the roof structure.
-The original versions of these mechanisms were designed by Mitsubishi Heavy Industries America as part of a design and build contract, but they have now been replaced by new designs after their failure.
-The executive architect responsible for the delivery of the final stadium design was a Dallas-based team of HKS, Inc. In addition to these major players there were a significant contributions from local teams including Eppstein Uhen Architects.

-The stadium design followed the trend of retro-designed ballparks with current amenities that began in 1992 with Oriole Park at Camden Yards in Baltimore.

-The original grass playing surface was installed on March 10, 2001, using County Stadium's surface infield dirt and home plate transplanted into the new stadium.

 The stadium was previously called Miller Park as part of a $40 million naming rights deal with Miller Brewing Company which expired at the end of 2020.
 Madison-based American Family Insurance purchased the naming rights in a new 15-year deal.

 Structural challenges

 The unconventional fan-shaped retractable roof has not been without complications.
 Major elements of the pivot system behind home plate and the outfield roof track have been replaced, even after the crane incident.

 At the end of the 2006 season, the roof's bogie system was replaced at a cost of over $13 million.
 The 10 new, 24 ft, 60 hp bogies were paid for with money from the settlement between the stadium district and Mitsubishi Heavy Industries of America.
 Six of the bogies weigh 66 ST, while the four others weigh 49 ST. The work was completed by lifting sections of the roof approximately 6 in with Enerpac hydraulic lifts, while a 300 ST crane replaced the bogies individually.
 "The bogies will last for the life of the facility," said Mike Duckett, executive director of the then named Miller Park stadium district.
 The project was completed by the start of the 2007 season.

-Another issue resulting from the design of the roof and the adjacent large glass panels is that, during day games when the roof is fully open, shadows cover home plate and the batters boxes, while the pitchers mound is in full sunlight.
-This was a safety concern for batters, and was addressed during the 2010 season, when it was determined a larger shadow would cover both home plate and the pitchers mound if only one half of the roof was opened.
-This tactic has since been discontinued.